reconhub/epitrix/README.md

 ### Standardising labels

-If you want to use labels that will work across different computers, independent of local encoding and operating systems, `rename` will make your life easier.
+If you want to use labels that will work across different computers, independent of local encoding and operating systems, `clean_labels` will make your life easier.
 The function transforms character strings by replacing diacritic symbols with their closest alphanumeric matches, setting all characters to lower case, and replacing various separators with a single, consistent one.